 A riveting tale of daring and courage, one for lovers of action, adventure and magic.

 The Beasts of Grimheart is a fast-paced story that will have children and adults turning the pages to see what happens next to the main characters of the tale.
-It navigates well between past and present and there is plenty of action and cliff hangers to keep children on the edge of their seat.
-The book is beautifully illustrated by David Wyatt, the drawn maps at the beginning are reminiscent of Ursula Le Guin’s Earthsea books.
+It navigates well between past and present, and there is plenty of action and cliff hangers to keep children on the edge of their seat.
+David Wyatt beautifully illustrates the book, the drawn maps at the beginning are reminiscent of Ursula Le Guin’s Earthsea books.

-This text is well suited to being a classroom novel for year 2 (7 years) and above and should certainly have a place in a reading for pleasure section.
+This text is well suited to being a classroom novel for junior classes and above and should certainly have a place in a reading for pleasure section.
 It does offer curriculum links to geography, PHSE, history and RE.
 It covers deforestation and ecology as well as ethics, family relationships, links to nature and ancient pagan rites.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.